 Sparklight features a hybrid fiber-coax cable internet connection and offers plans with download speeds up to 940 megabits per second.

-Among those states, the largest markets among Sparklight's serviceable areas include Austin, Texas; Boise, Idaho; Decatur, Illinois; Evansville, Indiana; Fargo, North Dakota; Fort Worth, Texas; Gulfport, Mississippi; Shreveport, Louisiana; Sioux City, Iowa and Springfield, Missouri.
+Among those states, the largest markets among Sparklight's serviceable areas are Austin, Texas; Boise, Idaho; Decatur, Illinois; Evansville, Indiana; Fargo, North Dakota; Fort Worth, Texas; Gulfport, Mississippi; Shreveport, Louisiana; Sioux City, Iowa and Springfield, Missouri.

-When comparing Sparklight Internet upload speeds to other cable ISPs, it fares better than most we've seen, with its uploads topping out at 50 megabits per second on the gigabit plan.
-The upload speeds on similar plans from Mediacom and WideOpenWest match Sparklight with top upload speeds of 50Mbps.
+When comparing Sparklight internet upload speeds with other cable ISPs, it fares better than most, with its uploads topping out at 50Mbps on the gigabit plan.
+The upload speeds on similar plans from Comcast, Cox, Spectrum and Optimum all max out at 35Mbps -- only Mediacom and WideOpenWest match Sparklight with top upload speeds of 50Mbps.

 Here's the full chart of what you'll find with Sparklight internet plans:

 |Plan||Max speeds||Starting price per month||Price after 3 months||Monthly equipment costs||Data cap|

-|Streamer & Gamer 200 Plus||200Mbps download, 20Mbps upload||$65||$65||$11 for modem rental (optional)||700GB|
+|Internet 200||200Mbps download, 20Mbps upload||$40||$65||$13 for modem rental (optional)||700GB|

-|Turbo 300 Plus||300Mbps download, 30Mbps upload||$80||$80||$11 for modem rental (optional)||1,200GB (1.2TB)|
+|Internet 300||300Mbps download, 30Mbps upload||$80||$80||$13 for modem rental (optional)||1,200GB|

-|GigaOne||940Mbps download, 50Mbps upload||$125||$125||$11 for modem rental (optional)||1,500GB (1.5TB)|
+|Internet Gig||940Mbps download, 50Mbps upload||$110||$110||$13 for modem rental (optional)||None|

-On the other hand, the 200Mbps offering doubles that data cap to 700GB, the 300Mbps plan bumps it up to 1.2 terabytes, and the gigabit plan has a data cap of 1.5TB.
-These are all much more reasonable based on that 400GB number, and closer to what you'll find with other cable internet providers.
+On the other hand, the 300Mbps offering takes that data cap to 1.2TB, which is more reasonable based on that 586GB number and closer to what you'll find from other cable internet providers.